Unusual Options Activity Insight: Under Armour | Benzinga

 Unusual Options Activity Insight: Under Armour

-On Thursday, shares of Under Armour (NYSE:UA) saw unusual options activity.
-After the option alert, the stock price moved up to $20.7.
+Shares of Under Armour (NYSE:UA) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $21.48.

 - Sentiment: BULLISH